Marshall

 Marshall has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects potentially impacting the region.
-Key projects are Yirrama Primary School, Horseshoe Bend Community Hub, Charlemont Rise Shopping Centre, and 56 Church Street Townhouses.
-The following details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects likely to impact the area.
+Key projects include Yirrama Primary School, Horseshoe Bend Community Hub, Charlemont Rise Shopping Centre, and 56 Church Street Townhouses.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.